AleziaKurdis/inertia/README.md

 https://aleziakurdis.github.io/inertia/terrestrialDayNightCycle/skyManager.js?d=24

 **Installation**
 Create a Zone, name it and set the dimensions.
+(The dimensions need to be larger than 30m).
 This zone will be your visibility zone for your place.
 Then add the script of your choice (D19, D29 or D24) in the "script" property of that zone entity.
 The script will manage the sky as a local entity.